-Along the way we do at a Stone Age tomb called “Altar Wedge Tomb” stop, which is breathtaking waterfront, with views of the bay Toormore.
-We continue with our journey towards Ireland’s most southerly point, Mizen Head.
-Here you have to visit, select the Mizen Head Signal Station or take a leisurely stroll along the golden Barleycove beach.
+Along the way we will stop off at a Stone Age tomb called the Altar Wedge Tomb, which sits dramatically on the waterfront overlooking Toormore Bay.
+We continue our journey towards one of Ireland’s most southerly point, Mizen Head.
+You have the option of visiting the Mizen Head Signal Station* or take a stroll along the golden strand of Barleycove beach.

-DAY 3: DISCOVER KILLARNEY
+NON TRAVEL DAY - DISCOVER KILLARNEY

 DAY 5: DINGLE & SLEA HEAD TOUR

-DAY 6: THE CLIFFS OF MOHER
+KILLARNEY TO DOOLIN VIA THE CLIFFS OF MOHER